oxai/vrai/README.md

 - You can create or modify any Neos environment and include the Learn node in them.
 Explaining how to build with Neos is beyond the scope of this documentation, but ProbablePrime has a nice series of [videos about world building in Neos](https://www.youtube.com/user/ahref), and the community (in discord or Neos itself) is very helpful.
 - Refer to the above for the meaning of the different input/outputs for the Learn node.

+### ML-Agents

+You can also modify ML-Agents itself if you are brave, and familiar with Tensorflow.
+You can do that by cloning their repo.
+You would need to run the [two installation commands](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md#advanced-local-installation-for-development-2) to use the modified library.

 -----